Expensify/App/contributingGuides/TS_STYLE.md

   > Refer to [the propTypes Migration Table](./PROPTYPES_CONVERSION_TABLE.md) on how to type props based on existing `propTypes`.

-  > Assign a default value to each optional prop unless the default values is `undefined` or `null`.
+  > Assign a default value to each optional prop unless the default values is `undefined`.

   ```tsx
   type MyComponentProps = {